Salwan-Mohamed/network_automation_awx/README.md

 - `aruba_switch__Dorms` - Access switches in Dorms
 - `aruba_controller_master` - Aruba controller

-## Device Types and Compatibility
+## Connection Methods

-This repository is configured for:
+This repository provides multiple connection methods for compatibility:

-- Aruba OS switches (using ansible_network_os=arubaoss)
+1. **Network CLI with IOS** (switches.ini)
+   - Uses `ansible_connection=network_cli` with `ansible_network_os=ios`
+   - Works with many network devices even if specific OS modules aren't installed

+2. **Basic SSH** (switches_ssh.ini)
+   - Uses `ansible_connection=ssh`
+   - Most basic connection method, relies on raw commands

+3. **NETCONF** (switches_netconf.ini)
+   - Uses `ansible_connection=ansible.netcommon.netconf`
+   - For devices that support NETCONF API

+## Testing Playbooks

+Before attempting configuration, use the test playbooks to verify connectivity:

+### test_raw_connection.yml
+- Most compatible testing approach using raw SSH commands
+- Tries to fetch basic version and configuration information
+- Stores output for inspection

+### test_show_running.yml
+- Uses cli_command module to fetch running configuration
+- More structured approach than raw SSH

+### test_controller_show_running.yml
-- Aruba Mobility Controllers (using ansible_network_os=aruba_aos_controller)
+- Specifically designed for Aruba Mobility Controller
+- Tries multiple command variations to find working syntax

-## Playbooks
+## Configuration Playbooks

+Once connectivity is confirmed, use these playbooks:

 ### config_switches.yml
-Configures basic settings on Aruba switches using direct CLI commands:
+- Configures basic settings on Aruba switches using CLI commands
-- Hostname
-- VLANs (Management, Users, Servers)
-- NTP settings
-- Syslog server
-- Saves configuration when modified
+- Includes hostname, VLANs, NTP, and syslog configuration

 ### config_controller.yml
-Specialized playbook for configuring Aruba Mobility Controllers:
+- Specialized playbook for Aruba Mobility Controllers
-- Hostname configuration
-- NTP settings
-- Syslog configuration
-- WLAN information gathering
+- Handles their unique command structure

 ### backup_configs.yml
-Backs up running configurations using CLI commands:
-- Creates timestamped backups
+- Creates backups of device configurations using CLI commands
-- Organizes backups by inventory group
+- Organizes backups by device and group
-- Provides detailed backup information

 ### gather_facts.yml
-Collects and reports device information via CLI commands:
-- System information
-- Version information
-- Interface details
-- VLAN configuration
+- Collects system information, versions, interfaces, and VLANs
-- Saves information in both raw and JSON formats
+- Creates both raw and structured outputs

 ## Usage with AWX

 1. Import this repository into AWX as a Project
-2. Create the following Job Templates:
-   - **Configure Switches** - Uses `config_switches.yml` with the switches inventory
-   - **Configure Controller** - Uses `config_controller.yml` with the controller inventory
-   - **Backup Configurations** - Uses `backup_configs.yml`
-   - **Gather Switch Facts** - Uses `gather_facts.yml`
+2. Sync the project to get the latest playbooks
-3. Create a Schedule for regular backups and fact gathering
+3. Create separate inventories for each connection method if needed
-4. Create an Inventory in AWX, using this repository's inventory file
+4. Start with test playbooks before attempting configuration
+5. Once connectivity is verified, proceed with configuration playbooks

-## Troubleshooting
+## Troubleshooting Connection Issues

-If you encounter issues:
+If you encounter connection problems:

+1. **"network os arubaoss is not supported"**
+   - Use the `switches.ini` inventory which uses the more common `ios` network OS
+   - Or try the `switches_ssh.ini` inventory which uses basic SSH

+2. **SSH connection failures**
-- Verify network connectivity to devices
+   - Verify IP addresses are correct
-- Ensure proper credentials in inventory or AWX credentials
+   - Confirm credentials are accurate
-- Check that switches are running compatible Aruba OS versions
+   - Check that SSH is enabled on the devices
-- Verify proper terminal type settings
+   - Test network connectivity from AWX server to switches

+3. **Command syntax errors**
+   - Aruba command syntax can vary by model and OS version
+   - The test playbooks can help identify the correct syntax
-- Console output will provide specific error messages for troubleshooting
+   - Review the output logs for specific error messages

+4. **Permission issues**
+   - Ensure the user has sufficient privileges on the devices
+   - Try enabling privileged mode explicitly with `ansible_become=yes`

 ## Requirements

 - AWX or Ansible Tower
-- Ansible 2.9+ with Aruba modules
-- Network access to all devices in inventory
+- SSH access to network devices
-- Credentials with administrative privileges
+- Valid credentials with appropriate permissions

 ## Security Notes

-- The inventory file contains sensitive credential information.
+- The inventory files contain sensitive credential information.
 In a production environment, use AWX Credential management instead of storing credentials in the inventory file.
 - Consider using SSH keys or vault-encrypted passwords for improved security.